-The dealing office of the ACD is normally open from 8.30 a.m. to 5.30 p.m.
+The dealing office of the ACD is normally open from 9.00 a.m. to 5.00 p.m.
 (London time) on each Business Day to receive requests for the purchase, sale and switching of Shares.
 The ACD may vary these times at its discretion.
-Requests to deal in Shares may be made by sending clear written instructions (or an application form) to the ACD or (at the ACD's discretion) by telephoning 01343 880344 (or such other number as published from time to time).
+Requests to deal in Shares may be made by sending clear written instructions (or an application form) to the ACD or (at the ACD's discretion).
 The initial purchase must, at the discretion of the ACD, be accompanied by an application form.
 In addition, the ACD may from time to time make arrangements to allow Shares to be bought or sold on-line or through other communication media (electronic or otherwise).